Police Response to Serious Incidents

 How the Police Department is Performing

 There has been a 38 percent increase in the number of Priority A calls for service in San Francisco over the past six years.
 In 2009, the San Francisco Police Department (SFPD) responded to 59,037 dispatched Priority A calls for in average response time of 3 minutes and 49 seconds.
 Six years later, in 2015, officers responded to 81,342 dispatched Priority A calls for service in an average of 4 minutes and 59 seconds.
-The 38 percent increase in the number of Priority A calls for service is a major factor in the increase of approximately 70 seconds in the average police response to Priority A Calls over the six year period.
-There was no collateral increase in staffing from 2009 to 2014.
+The 38 percent increase in the number of Priority A calls for service is a major factor in the increase of approximately 70 seconds in the average police response to Priority A calls over the six year period.

 The SFPD has experienced a large number of officer retirements in recent years and is projecting a significant number of annual retirements over the next two-to-three years.
 To address attrition, the City has adopted a multi-year hiring plan that includes five Police Academy classes of 50 recruits in fiscal year (FY) 2015-16 and three classes in FY 2016-17.
 This will result in a total of 400 new police officers being hired over the next two fiscal years to backfill retirements and bring the number of full-duty, sworn staff to the Charter-mandated 1,971 by June 2017, a full year ahead of schedule.
 This plan will cost $10.6 million in FY 2015-16 and an additional $11.0 million in FY 2016-17.